rcfdtools/R.SAWB/README.md

 * SPI calculation over multiple moving window of n months defined by the user
 * Precipitation & SPI yearly maps per month (for a range of accumulation periods).
 Classification and palette color for SPI Classification following McKee et al. (1993)
 * Exception control for years outside the available data limit, e.g. the datafile .nc contains values between 1980-2022 and the user set a range between 1970-2022.
-* Research point and polygon `ppoi.py` contains the parameters required for the execution, like description, order #, date and description, data source, point location and polygon limits, year ranges, mobile average times, units conversions multipliers and the maximum values used as references for the map global palettes
+* Research point and polygon `poi.py` contains the parameters required for the execution, like description, order #, date and description, data source, point location and polygon limits, year ranges, mobile average times, units conversions multipliers and the maximum values used as references for the map global palettes
 * Units conversion, e.g. m to mm for rain or evaporation parameters
 * Polygon processing on demand with limits defined by user
 * Point processing on demand with coordinates defined by user
-* Creates PPOI folder structures for new case studies.
-The file: [file/poi/1/ppoi.py](.ppoi/1/ppoi.py) is used as template
+* Creates POI folder structures for new case studies.
+The file: [file/poi/1/poi.py](file/poi/1/poi.py) is used as template
 * Purge last results before a new running
 * Global definitions dictionary as spi_dictionary.py
 * Validate and fix range year_min > year_max
 * Integrated script sawb.py for run all the proceses.
 SPI & AWS post-processing are integrated
 * Gif animations for time-series data map
-* Scientific Markdown report for each PPOI and data source.
+* Scientific Markdown report for each POI and data source.
 (Note: SPI can run with CRU or EAR5 datasets.
 The current AWB script only works with EAR-5 monthly datasets).
 AWB results links.
 AWB variable description obtained from Model Builder
 * General localization map (polygon and point)
 * Plot atmospheric basin and atmospheric watershed areas
 * Merged atmospheric basin shapefiles into a unique shapefile